Itel Grand 2024 Brand Launch, The Industry's Biggest Event At The Egyptian Pyramids

-(MENAFN- Mid-East) CAIRO–(BUSINESS WIRE/ AETOSWire )– itel, the global leading smart life brand committed to providing affordable and good quality consumer electronic products, is poised to redefine its visual identity with the spectacular launch of its new logo at the iconic Great Pyramids of Giza in Egypt on February 22.
+(MENAFN- AETOSWire) (BUSINESS WIRE ) -- itel, the global leading smart life brand committed to providing affordable and good quality consumer electronic products, is poised to redefine its visual identity with the spectacular launch of its new logo at the iconic Great Pyramids of Giza in Egypt on February 22.
 This momentous occasion will not only mark a significant evolution in itel's brand image but also serve as a platform to engage and celebrate with esteemed partners and customers worldwide, especially customers from the Middle East and North Africa region.

-The unveiling ceremony at the Egyptian Pyramids signifies itel's commitment not only to

-technological innovation but also to creating a memorable and immersive experience for

 “We are thrilled to welcome esteemed partners, prominent media representatives, and KOLs to our grand unveiling at the Egyptian Pyramids,” said Steven Yang, North Africa Regional Director of itel.“This event is not merely a product launch.
 It's an opportunity for friendly exchanges, fostering close customer relationships, promoting future collaborations, and maintaining long-term, close contact with our valued partners.
 We aim to demonstrate the unparalleled service level of itel's international brand and showcase our commitment to creating lasting connections in this vibrant and dynamic region.”